guiqi134/guiqi134.github.io/_pages/about.md

 Hey, thanks for checking my site!

 My name is Song Zhang (张嵩 in Chinese).
 I'm now a first year PhD student in the School of Computing at the University of Utah.
 I completed my Master study (Spring 2022) also at the University of Utah, advised by Dr. [Cem Yuksel](http://www.cemyuksel.com/).
-My research focus is real-time rendering and physically-based rendering, but I'm also interested in other fields like simulation, differential geometry and neural network stuff.
+I got my Bachelor's degree from New York Institute of Technology (NYIT) and Nanjing University of Posts and Telecommunications (NJUPT).
+My current research focus is real-time rendering and physically-based rendering, but I'm also interested in simulation.

 In my spare time, I enjoy playing console games ([Remedy's Control](https://www.remedygames.com/games/control/) is my favorite game in recent years), listening to eletronic music, watching films and cooking.
-I'm also a big fan of japanese animation.
+I'm also a big fan of japanese animation!